sethforprivacy/sethforprivacy.com/content/posts/this-year-in-monero-2021.md

 # Something Missing?

-If you see something missing from this post that was a major highlight of the year, please feel free to reach out via [Signal, SimpleX, Threema, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}) and I'll work to get it added ASAP.
+If you see something missing from this post that was a major highlight of the year, please feel free to reach out via [Signal, SimpleX, X, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}) and I'll work to get it added ASAP.

 # Resources Used